CKATONY/NCSU-Final-Project-R-Shiny/README.md

 ### Install the packages:

-Use the code:
+Use the code in R:
 install.packages(c("shiny","tidyverse","shinyWidgets","factoextra","shinydashboard","randomForest","caret","elasticnet"))
 if you want to install the individual package, just use install.package("any package you don't have in your R")

 After the installations, you can load those packages using:

+library(caret)
 library(shiny)
 library(tidyverse)
+library(factoextra)
+library(elasticnet)
+library(randomForest)
 library(shinyWidgets)
-library(factoextra)
 library(shinydashboard)
-library(randomForest)
-library(caret)
-library(elasticnet)

 ## How to Run this app:

-_please have all packages installed and loaded before running this app_
+*_please have all packages installed and loaded before running this app_*
-Use codes here to run this app:
+Use codes here to run this app in R:

 shiny::runGitHub(repo = "NCSU-Final-Project-R-Shiny",
                  username = "CKATONY",